domRiddle/ASF/Compatibility.md

 ## ASF packaging

 ASF comes in 2 main flavours - generic package and OS-specific.
+Functionality-wise both packages are working exactly the same, they're both also capable of automatically updating themselves.

 ---